 Individuals who own vehicles for their personal use insure them through a personal automobile insurance policy.
 M.G.L. c.
 175, § 228(h) expressly allows personal automobile insurers to exclude coverage under their policies for accidents that occur while the vehicle is being used in Period 1, Period 2 or Period 3.
-The law also allows insurers to extend coverage under a personal automobile policy to provide coverage for accidents that arise while the vehicle is used to provide transportation services for a TNC.
+The law also allows insurers to extend coverage, typically via an endorsement, under a personal automobile policy to cover the cost of accidents that arise while the vehicle is used to provide transportation services for a TNC.

-According to the Division's survey of the market, a small number (five) of the personal automobile insurers licensed in Massachusetts are willing to issue extension coverage under a personal automobile policy for a vehicle owner's TNC exposure during Period 1.
+According to the Division's survey of the market, seven personal automobile insurers are willing to issue extension coverage under a personal automobile policy for a vehicle owner's TNC exposure during Period 1.
+This is an increase of two insurers from 2017.
 Additional carriers may opt to provide this coverage in the Commonwealth in the future.